-Component Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Camera light On: The camera is in use.

-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 19 .
+Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones (2) Record sound.
+(3) Infrared camera lights (2) On: The infrared camera is in use.
+(4) Camera light On: The camera is in use.
+(5) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
+(6) Infrared camera Allows a facial recognition logon to Windows, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 42 .

-(4) Internal microphone Records sound.